markmandel/nodejs-docker-and-kubernetes/provision/deployment/README.md

 ## Update to sukie:0.2

-To do a rolling update to sukie:0.2, run:
+To do a rolling update to Docker image `sukie:0.2`, run:

 ```bash
 make update